Total Pageviews

 Our Experience Downsizing to a Motor Home

-Timeline of House Sale: On market February 13, 2012 ---- Signed Contract with Buyers February 21, 2012 ----- Closing on April 13, 2012.
+On market February 13, 2012 ---- Signed Contract with Buyers February 21, 2012 -----

 Barb at the Family Motor Coach Association (FMCA) Booth and I were talking about downsizing.
 Her house is on the market and she's had several garage sales.
 She's offered items to her family, especially the furniture from her Grandmother.
 No takers for the heirloom furniture and that makes Barb sad.
 She wants to know it's being used by family members.

 Everyone downsizes differently.
-Some people have furniture and collectables that are very important to them.
+Some people have furniture and collectibles that are very important to them.
 Some of their belongings are actually worth money.
 Our household items were worth something.....
 I happen to think they were worth very little.
 The Bottom Line is we all have different priorities and different plans for how to downsize our homes.

 Being on the lazy side, I donated many household items and clothing to Goodwill and the Salvation Army over the years and added a Non Cash Charitable Deduction on my Federal Tax form to my annual tax return.
 The time I spent in packing, transporting and keeping lists was for me, minimal, compared to running a garage sale.